14 DAYS SAILING ITINERARY SOUTH FROM SPLIT

 SPLIT - MILNA - VIS - KOMIŽA - VELA LUKA - LASTOVO - MLJET - DUBROVNIK - ŠIPAN - MLJET - KORČULA - HVAR - STARI GRAD – SPLIT

 274 NM, on average 2-5 hours of sailing/motoring per day

 From Split to Dubrovnik and back in two weeks time.
-The route covers all the main islands on the way, each day you visit the new island or the new place on the same island.
+The route covers all the main islands on the way, each day you visit a new island or a new place on the same island.